 St. Johns County School Board sponsored First Coast Technical College (FCTC) as Florida's first postsecondary charter technical career center.
-FCTC's main and public service campuses are located in St. Augustine with two additional branch campuses in Putnam County.
+FCTCs main and public service campuses are located in St. Augustine with two additional branch campuses in Putnam County.
 FCTC serves St. Johns County.
-FCTC's mission is to "provide career, technical and adult education to meet the changing needs of students, businesses and the workforce."
-FCTC serves both adults and dual enrolled secondary students.
+FCTCs mission is to "provide career, technical and adult education to meet the changing needs of students, businesses and the workforce."
+FCTC serves adults, dual enrolled and secondary high school students.

-In school year 2014-15, FCTC is offering: 30 postsecondary career certificate programs, six adult education programs, culinary apprenticeship, continuing workforce education and community enrichment programs.
 All career and technical training programs are supported by steering committees composed of members from business and industry.
 Career and technical training programs are competency-based, with curriculum provided by the state and enhanced with input from business and industry to ensure that training meets industry standards.

-FCTC is accredited by the Council on Occupational Education (COE) and Southern Association of Colleges (SACS) and Schools Council on Accreditation and School Improvement (CASI).
-FCTC holds certification and/or approval from the following organizations: American Culinary Federation, American Welding Society, Commission on Accreditation of Allied Health Education Programs, Committee on Accreditation of Educational Programs for the EMS Professions, Florida Department of Education's Division of Vocational Rehabilitation, Federation of Dining Room Professionals, Florida Bureau of Fire Standards and Training, Florida Department of Children and Families, Florida Department of Education, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Massage Therapy, Florida State Board of Nursing, National Automotive Technicians Education Foundation, U.S. Department of Education, U.S. Department of Education's Office of Student and Financial Aid and U.S. Department of Veterans Affairs.
+FCTC is accredited by the Council on Occupational Education (COE) and AdvancED.
+FCTC holds certification and/or approval from the following organizations: American Culinary Federation, American Welding Society, Commission on Accreditation of Allied Health Education Programs of Medical Assistants Endowment, Committee on Accreditation of Educational Programs for the EMS Professions, Florida Department of Education's Division of Vocational Rehabilitation, Florida Bureau of Fire Standards and Training, Florida Department of Children and Families, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Massage Therapy, Florida State Board of Nursing, National Automotive Technicians Education Foundation, U.S. Department of Education's Office of Student and Financial Aid and U.S. Department of Veterans Affairs.